- A “wrongful death” lawsuit, to compensate the survivors for their losses, and/or

 Wrongful death and survival actions can be brought separately or combined into a single lawsuit.2

 Regardless of whether they are alleged in one lawsuit, it is important to remember that they are separate causes of action.
-They have different requirements, including who can bring each cause of action and the time limit (statute of limitations) in which suit must be brought.
+They have different requirements, including who can bring each cause of action and the time limit (statute of limitations) in which a lawsuit can be brought.

 These differences are illustrated in the following chart and discussed, in detail, below: